Home » Key takeaways from the latest profit warnings report

 The national outlook

-Looking at the 62 profit warnings issued in the first quarter, sales short of forecasts, delayed or discontinued contracts, and labour market issues were among the main driving factors.
-Across the UK, 18% of companies issued profit warnings in the last 12 months – a level usually associated with recession or shock.
+Escalating geopolitical tensions, rapid and unpredictable policy shifts and uncertainty were the main driving factors of warnings issued.
+Across the UK, almost one in five (18.9%) companies issued at least one profit warning in the last 12 months – a level usually associated with recession or shock.

 That said, the level of profit warnings issued nationally has remained relatively steady since the spike seen during the COVID-19 pandemic.
-In 1Q2025, total UK warnings were down on the quarterly and annual comparisons, and fell by 30.3% on pre-pandemic 1Q2019.
+Total UK warnings in the second quarter were well below pre-pandemic 2Q2019.

 Source: EY-Parthenon analysis of UK profit warnings